sergeimolinari/IDOS-PPP/README.md

 # *Exploring the 3P Index: Data-Driven Insights for the MENA Team*

+# NEXT STEPS

+- Update meeting 2/4/25
+Markus has changed the dataset with new observations and cutting out some countries (9 countries) Focus on questions/doubts
+Focus on regions, especially MENA countries
+Obtain analysis and data visualization from new dataset GOAL -> Publish new dataset with 1/2 interesting results

+How revolutions changed indicators -> difference between years (RDD and DiD) -> there are differences in sheet “PROT” from column Q (in green extreme changes) -> observations and maybe motivation

+- Before THE meeting on 13/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper):
+Now that the reproducible research is set, one can easily work with the managed/cleaned dataset to obtain and compare several results.
+ADDITIONAL QUESTIONS (take a look at the article), NEW DATASET, DATA MANAGEMENT (merge regions), ANALYSIS (significance, correlations, growth, …), VISUALIZATION (plots)

+- Next paper -> development of countries over time, with an obvious focus on MENA countries (trends).

 # Description

 - This project uses the data from my work at IDOS (German Institute of Development and